 A recent survey conducted by Desk.com found that millennials try to avoid calling customer service as much as possible.
 34% would rather have their teeth cleaned, 32% would rather go shopping on Christmas Eve and 25% would rather go to the DMV.

-With constant connectivity highlighting a millennial’s average day, the need for change in customer service standards has become top priority among industry leaders and followers, in order to serve customers when they want, where they want and how they want.
-The instant response and solution delivered by online communication has left dial-in support as an afterthought for most, demoted to a necessity for those with too technical an issue to resolve via message.
+With constant connectivity highlighting a millennial’s average day, the need for change in customer service standards has become a top priority among industry leaders and followers, in order to serve customers when they want, where they want, and how they want.
+The instant response and solution delivered by online communication have left dial-in support as an afterthought for most, demoted to a necessity for those with too technical an issue to resolve via message.